About Truganina Weather

 Background & Purpose

-The owner and operator of Truganina Weather is a retired Senior Meteorologist at the Australian Bureau of Meteorology (BoM) where our career spanned 38 years.
-This included 10 years as an operational weather forecaster providing forecasts and warnings to aviation, shipping and the general public; and 20 years as the manager of the marine observing program.
-The latter period also included 15 years as the chair of multiple international panels that were tasked with coordinating separate components of national marine meteorological and oceanographic observing programs to support the global programs of the WMO and the IOC.
+The owner-operator of Truganina Weather is a retired Senior Meteorologist at the Australian Bureau of Meteorology (BoM).
+Our BoM career spanned 38 years that included the first 10 years as an operational weather forecaster providing forecasts and warnings to aviation, shipping and the general public; and 20 years as the manager of the marine observing program.
+The latter period also included 15 years as the chair of multiple international panels tasked with coordinating separate components of national marine meteorological and oceanographic observing programs to support the global programs of the WMO and the IOC.

 The purpose of our PWS is "to pursue a life-long passion for observing the weather".